sharmashivanand/wp-real-time-social-proof/readme.txt

 * Mobile optimized.
 * Light-weight, built to scale, zero impact on site-speed / performance.
 * Gutenberg support.
-* Works out of the box with WooCommerce, Easy Digital Downloads.
+* Works out of the box with WooCommerce, Easy Digital Downloads (2.x and 3.0+).
 * Show across the site, on specific posts / pages or exclude from specific posts and pages.
 * Configure delay, timing, duration, position of notifications.
 * Create multivariate notifications.